wix-incubator/wix-rest-docs/guides/Identities.md

 ## Site visitor

-An anonymous site visitor who hasn't logged in.
+An anonymous site visitor is a site visitor who hasn't logged in.
 Methods that can be called by this identity usually involve operations specific to a particular visitor.
-These include accessing a list of products, creating and managing a cart, or accessing a login page to authenticate as a member.

 **Context**:
 - [Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless) flows can make calls as site visitors.

+**Example use cases**:
+- A headless site can make calls to Wix's APIs as an anonymous site visitor to access a list of products, create and manage a cart, or access a login page to authenticate as a member.

 ## Site member

-A site member who has logged in.
+- A site member a site visitor who has logged in.
 Methods that can be called by this identity usually involve operations specific to a registered member.
 These include accessing or managing personal data.

 **Context**:
 - [Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless) flows can make calls as site members.

+**Example use cases**:
+A headless site can make calls to Wix's APIs as a site member to access personal order data or edit their personal member profile.

 ## Wix user